-Material Issue 1 Providing Social Infrastructur [Risks] Decline in people's motivation to visit stores if we are late in responding to changing needs due to the aging of society, etc. e for an Aging Society and Declining Population [Opportunities] Expansion of sales opportunities by offering products that meet the needs of the aging society creating convenient shopping environments and services using online tools, etc. [Mechanism to Reduce Risk and Create Policies: Corporate Action Guidelines Organizations: CSR Management Committee and it Digital Strategy &amp; Planning Department e: "Seven Anshin Delivery"
+Material Issue 1 Providing Social Infrastructure for an Aging Society and Declining Population

+Decline in people's motivation to visit stores if we are late in responding to changing needs due to the aging of society, etc.

+Expansion of sales opportunities by offering products that meet the needs of an aging population as well as creating helpful and convenient shopping environments and services, such as online initiatives, etc.

+1) Policies: Corporate Action Guidelines

+Organizations: CSR Management Committee and its Social Value Creation Subcommittee, Digital Strategy & Planning Department

+Case Example: Seven Anshin Delivery